Jimmy Woo: Fictional character biography

 In 2006–2007 stories, Woo attempted a secret raid of a group identified as The Atlas Foundation.
 Going AWOL and taking several other willing agents with him, he infiltrated an Atlas Foundation location, resulting in all the recruits being killed.
 Woo was critically burned and lost higher brain function.
 The former 1950s Avenger Gorilla-Man, by now also a S.H.I.E.L.D. agent, gave the organization a classified record of the 1950s team, of which S.H.I.E.L.D. had no prior knowledge.
 Gorilla-Man rescues Woo with the aid of fellow 1950s teammates M-11 and Marvel Boy, who restores Woo to his 1958 self.

 With his teammates he follows the Atlas Foundation around the world, restoring Namora to life, and eventually confronting the Yellow Claw, who reveals that the whole ordeal was only a test.
 As Woo passed it, the Yellow Claw commits suicide, ending his long life and placing Woo as head of the Atlas Foundation.
 Woo later surfaces in New York, where he and Spider-Man shut down a rebellious cell of the Atlas Foundation.
 Later, Woo becomes head of the Pan-Asian School for the Unusually Gifted, a Mumbai, India-based school for Asian teenagers with superhuman abilities.
 Sanjar Javeed is a teacher there.

-Woo appears alongside the Asian-American superheroes The Hulk (Amadeus Cho), Ms. Marvel, Shang-Chi, and Silk and SHIELD agent Jake Oh, at a charity event attacked by an alien army.
-Dubbing their group the Protectors, Woo rallies the heroes and bystanders into defeating their captors.
-During the War of the Realms, Woo recruits most of the Protectors and several other Asian and Pacific superheroes into the Atlas Foundation as the New Agents of Atlas.
-Afterward, Woo resumes his duties as the head of the Atlas Foundation and installs Brawn as leader of the New Agents.
+Woo appears alongside the Asian-American superheroes Amadeus Cho, Ms. Marvel, Shang-Chi, and Silk and SHIELD agent Jake Oh at a charity event attacked by an alien army.
+Dubbing their group the Protectors, Woo rallies the heroes and bystanders to overthrow their captors.
+In The War of the Realms, Woo recruits most of the Protectors and several other Asian and Pacific superheroes into the Atlas Foundation as the New Agents of Atlas.
+Afterward, Woo resumes his duties as the head of the Atlas Foundation and makes Cho the leader of the New Agents.
 He also teams with Blue Marvel and Night Thrasher to form a new iteration of the Three Xs.
-During an attack by the undersea kingdom Atlantis led by Namor against the portal-city of Pan, Woo introduces the original and new Agents of Atlas to each other.
+In Atlantis Attacks, Woo introduces the original and new Agents of Atlas to each other.